Sinapoylglucose—malate O-sinapoyltransferase

-Thus, the two substrates of this enzyme are 1-O-sinapoyl-beta-D-glucose and (S)-malate, whereas its two products are D-glucose and sinapoyl-(S)-malate.
+The two substrates of this enzyme characterised from radish are 1-O-sinapoyl-beta-D-glucose and L-malic acid.
+Its products are 2-O-sinapoyl malate and D-glucose.
+Derivatives of sinapinic acid are found widely in brassica.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is 1-O-sinapoyl-beta-D-glucose:(S)-malate O-sinapoyltransferase.
 Other names in common use include 1-sinapoylglucose-L-malate sinapoyltransferase, and sinapoylglucose:malate sinapoyltransferase.
-This enzyme participates in phenylpropanoid biosynthesis.